 Note: There is a shuttle service from the domestic airport in Isafjordur (5 min) if you arrive with the morning flight.

-Included: Transfer, guide, delicious lunch and all kayaking equipment.
+Included: Transfer, guide, delicious homemade lunch, professional kayak guide and all kayaking equipment.

 Bring with you: Recommended to wear wool or fleece bottoms and tops underneath the waterproof kayaking clothing.
 Bring spare trousers and a sweater just in case.